SamuelSara/SamuelSara/README.md

 - 👋 Hi, I’m @SamuelSara
-- 👀 I’m interested in Waterpolo, Climate Change, Crypto, and software automation
+- 👀 I’m interested in Waterpolo, Climate Change, Crypto, and Software Automation
-- 🌱 I’m currently learning python and Javascript
+- 🌱 I’m currently learning Python, Javascript, and MySQL
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me https://twitter.com/SamuelSarantos
+-                    sam.sarantos@gmail.com

 <!---
 SamuelSara/SamuelSara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.